 “Steel,” Lo Pheng whispered.

-“The time has come!” the monster bellowed, plucking the arrow from its chest.
+“The time has come!” the monster bellowed, plucked the arrow from its chest and reached for its sword.
 “I will kill the insolent human!”

 “Brothers!”
 Lo Pheng shouted.

 They leapt down from the walkway in unison.
 The warrior-of-peace and the warriors-of-virtue.
 They were among the best of the clan.
 They landed on their feet like wild two-legged cats.
-They bared their swords which were feared by all the warriors of Terminum.
+They bared their swords which were feared by all the warriors of Terminus.
+Together, the four were as strong as a company of the best Frisian swordsmen.
 Lo Pheng, Lee Phang, Wan Xin and Liu Chen.
-Together, the four were as deadly as a company of the best Frisian swordsmen.
 They jumped to stop the nine temple warriors who were being propelled by the will of the monster towards Jang Tao and to attack the monster, knowing that they could not defeat it.

 The skirmish was swift.
 Even though the swordsmen had been trained by the best Frisian teachers, the Eikon swords cut through the pride of the Temple of Divine Wrath as if through wild roadside grass.
-The Eikon weren’t too fast for them, they had just been that tiny bit faster and more precise in their movements than their adversaries, who now lay at their feet choking in their blood.
-But this merely amused the monster and the grey falchion that flashed above its head left no doubt about this.
+But this merely enraged the monster and the grey falchion that flashed above its head left no doubt about this.

 “Gold,” Lo Pheng whispered as a new arrow entered the grey body in a yellow flash.
 “No.”